Ash-Tao/World_Weather_API/README.md

 * Southern Hemisphere - Cloudiness (%) vs. Latitude
 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
-* Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots, explain what the linear regression is modeling.
-For example, describe any relationships that you notice and any other findings you may have.
+* Southern Hemisphere - Wind Speed (mph) vs. Latitude describe any relationships that you notice and any other findings you may have.

-Your final notebook must:

-* Randomly select **at least** 500 unique (non-repeated) cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed, with the city number and city name.
-* Save a CSV of all retrieved data and a PNG image for each scatter plot.

 ### Part 2: VacationPy